lucee/lucee-docs/docs/04.guides/13.Various/24.rest-services/page.md

 * Verify if you're using the correct Lucee Administrator's password in the password-attribute of the [[function-restinitapplication]] function.

 * Plain REST requests won't invoke the Applicaton.cfc, thus no REST mapping will be added with the [[function-restinitapplication]] function with pure REST requests.
 Try running a .cfm template to invoke the Application.cfc then.
 If your application doesn't have a .cfm template, create an empty index.cfm and run it.
 This will ensure that the [[function-restinitapplication]] function in Application.cfc gets executed.
+It's also possible to create a special template (e.g. initRest.cfm) containing the [[function-restinitapplication]] function for the simple purpose of executing that function as an update of the REST mapping.
 <br>
 <br>